-- Upon selection by the Assistant Administrator of the Office of Solid Waste and Emergency Response (OSWER), award of supplemental funds will be made by the Regional Administrator, or other appropriate regional award official. - Upon selection to receive an award of supplemental funds, RLF grantees will be required to work with EPA Regions to amend existing cooperative agreements and work plans.
+- Upon selection by the Assistant Administrator of the Office of Solid Waste and Emergency Response (OSWER), award of supplemental funds will be made by the Regional Administrator, or other delegated regional award official. - Upon selection to receive an award of supplemental funds, RLF grantees will be required to work with EPA Regions to amend existing cooperative agreements, work plans and follow applicable grants.gov (IGMS) procedures.